Skip to main content

 This component is located in src/components/Conference/Conference.tsx and it will be displayed once the user joins a conference.

-We define first all the possible props that it can accept:
+We define first all the possible props that the component will accept:

 }